-Portfolio enhancement within the Drilling and Evaluation Services continues to be a strategic focus for the Company.
-Since 2021, the Company has entered into several strategic Drilling and Evaluation Services' partnerships with other service providers to bring enhanced technologies to its customers.
-Key partnerships within the Drilling and Evaluation Services segment include PHX Energy Services Corp., to bring leading directional drilling capabilities from North America to the MENA region; Beyond Energy Services & Technology, to offer managed pressure drilling services; Ulterra Drilling Technologies, L.P. to deploy polycrystalline diamond compact drill bits; and Kinetic Pressure Control, to develop and expand share of its unique Kinetic Blowout Stopper ("KBOS") technology in the MENA region, through which the first KBOS was recently deployed commercially.
+Directional Drilling and RoyaTM Technology Portfolio.
+Technology enhancement and expansion within the Drilling and Evaluation Services segment continues to be a strategic focus for the Company.
+Since 2021, the Company has entered into several strategic Drilling and Evaluation Services partnerships with other technology providers to bring enhanced technologies to its customers.
+Key partnerships include PHX Energy Services Corp., to bring leading directional drilling capabilities from North America to the MENA region; Beyond Energy Services & Technology Corp., to offer managed pressure drilling services; and Kinetic Pressure Control Limited, to develop its Kinetic Blowout Stopper ("KBOS") technology in the MENA region and through which a number of KBOS units were deployed commercially in 2024.